longshotlabs/simpl-schema/README.md

 });
 ```

-If you have enabled Tracker reactivity, this method causes reactive labels to update.

 To get the label for a field, use `schema.label(fieldName)`, which returns a usable string.
-If you have enabled Tracker reactivity, this method is reactive.

 ### optional